nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The current week is defined by the latest week that has at least one actual time input.

 A user is considered to spend too little time on a module if the user's actual workload is less than the expected workload by more than 30%.
-For example, if the expected workload is 100 hours, a user is considered to spend too little time on the module if his actual workload is less than 130 hours.
+For example, if the expected workload is 10 hours, a user is considered to spend too little time on the module if his actual workload is less than 7 hours.

-A user is considered to spend too much time on a module if the user exceeds the expected workload by more than 30%.
+A user is considered to spend too much time on a module if the user exceeds the expected workload by at least 30%.
-For example, if the expected workload is 100 hours, a user is considered to spend too much time on the module if his actual workload is more than 130 hours.
+For example, if the expected workload is 10 hours, a user is considered to spend too much time on the module if his actual workload is 13 hours or more.

 Format: `open`